redkite-labs/redkitecms-docs/book/website-deploy.rst

 =================

-This chapter explains in detail how to deploy your website from the RedKite CMS backend editor, to the stage or production environments.
+This chapter explains in detail how to deploy your website from the RedKite CMS backend editor to the stage or production environments.

 Deploy the website
 ------------------

-RedKite CMS website deploying process consist in converting the data entered in the backend, to Symfony2 templates and routes and to copy assets from the backend to stage or production environments.
+The RedKite CMS website deploying process consists in converting the data entered in the backend, to Symfony2 templates and routes.
+And it consists in copying assets from the backend to the stage or to the production environments.

-RedKite CMS generates a Twig template for each page you entered in the backend.
-This template inherits from the assigned template and creates the Twig blocks from the App-Blocks on the page.
+The RedKite CMS generates a Twig template for each page you entered in the backend.
+This Twig template inherits from the assigned template and it creates the Twig blocks from the App-Blocks on the page.
 These blocks override the ones defined in the original template.

 Each page generates a Symfony2 route to map the url (permalink) with the Symfony2 controller which renders the page.

-At last, it removes the current assets and replaces them, copying all the new assets from the backend to stage or production folders.
+At last, it removes the current assets and replaces them, by copying of all the new assets from the backend to the stage or to the production folders.

 All these files are generated and copied to the **Deploy bundle** defined when RedKite CMS has been installed.